10 Disappearing Grocery Items You Should Stock Up on While You Can

 Specialty meats

 Have you noticed that the selection of cuts available in the meat case has declined recently?
+You’re not imagining it.
+Finding specific items like boneless, skinless chicken thighs, flat iron steaks, or pre-marinated kabobs has become more difficult.
 Well, that’s partly due to coronavirus outbreaks in meatpacking plants.
-Meat producers have had to close plants temporarily, and those that reopened with skeleton crews had to concentrate on producing more basic products, like bone-in cuts.
+These facilities became hotspots, forcing them to close plants temporarily or reopen with skeleton crews to allow for social distancing.

 Half-sheet cakes